 An approximation between the GEV and GP distributions occurs where the values over a threshold excess (location, μ) have a corresponding approximate GP distribution (Coles et al. 2001).
 The parameters in the GP distribution of threshold excesses are determined by the values in the corresponding GEV distribution of a random variable X (scale σ, location μ).
 In both distributions, the shape parameter ξ is dominant to determine the tail of the distribution.
 In the generalized Pareto distribution, a shape parameter ξ<0 the tail has an upper bound at μ-σ/ξ following a Beta distribution function, whereas a shape parameter ξ>0 follows a heavy tail with no upper limit.
 In the special case of ξ=0, the GP distribution function approximates to an exponential distribution with a parameter of 1/σ (Figure 3b.)
 (Coles et al. 2001).
 The focus on these shape parameters, both in the case of the Generalized Pareto and the Weibull distribution, is due to the interest in long-distance dispersal events, and using these parameters as a comparisson between dispersal kernels allows us to compare which kernels have higher probabilities for long-distance dispersal events.

-Initially, we defined long-distance dispersal events defined as any dispersal event over 500m from the parent tree in order to compare our results to previous studies in this same ecological system (Holbrook and Loiselle 2009; Holbrook 2011; K. M. Holbrook and Loiselle 2007).
-We used this threshold to assess the percentage of LDD events reported in table 1.
+Initially, we defined long-distance dispersal events as any dispersal event over 500m from the parent tree in order to compare our results to previous studies in this same ecological system (Holbrook and Loiselle 2009; Holbrook 2011; K. M. Holbrook and Loiselle 2007).
+We used this threshold to assess the percentage of LDD events, reported in table 1.
 However, when selecting a threshold for a POT approach, using a generalized Pareto distribution, we can use diagnostic plots by fitting the data to a sequence of thresholds, with the goal of finding the lowest threshold that provides similar parameter values to any other higher threshold.
-We performed these analysis and we report our parameter estimates for the generalized Pareto and expected conditional probabilities of long-distance dispersal events using the thresholds from diagnostics plots.
+We performed these analyses and we report our parameter estimates for the generalized Pareto and expected conditional probabilities of long-distance dispersal events using the thresholds from diagnostics plots.
 We fit Generalized Pareto distributions to the data via maximum likelihood using the package extRemes (Gilleland and Katz 2016) in R (R Core Team 2020).

 Results